wde0924/stilt/tutorials/wbb.md

 Let's start by checking to be sure the necessary dependencies are installed.

+> The University of Utah CHPC clusters use [modules](https://www.chpc.utah.edu/documentation/software/modules.php) to manage environment paths.
+To load dependencies within one of the CHPC clusters, you need to load the `netcdf-c` and `R` modules.
+You can run `module load netcdf-c R` in your current bash session or add it to the bottom of your shell configuration file (`.bashrc`) to load the dependencies at every login.

 We need R version 3.2.5 or higher, which you can find in the output from

 <div class="terminal">